john9francis/radiation-modeling/timeSpentPhase2.md

 - 10/12 9:30 am 1.25 hr researching more about physics lists to see if I can create my own.
 UPDATE: I found out that in EmTest18 example I can create a good looking bremsstrahlung graph...
 So I just need to modify G4-Brems to be similar to this one.
 - 10/13 6:57 am 1.5 hr looking at how testEm18 works.
 Update: it was a really good study session of TestEM18.
 I learned a lot, and next on my list is to finish up TestCalorimeter with a sensitive detector.
 - 10/13 7:37 pm 2.25 hrs working on Test Calorimeter.
 Update: I got the energy to print to the console!

+# Week 21 10/16-10/22
+- [ ] Finish TC v010 and make video
+- [ ] Track secondary particles in G4-Brems like TestEM 18